 Smell.
 The orange dried apricots have almost no smell.
 Natural, brown dried apricots have the smell of apricots, sometimes it is similar to the sweet smell of a melon.
 It can stay on a table for a while and you will still smell it.

 Tactile sensations.
 Oily.
-It is covered with oil so it doesn’t stick together.
+So they don’t stick together, they are covered with oil.
 Special machines which pack apricots at the manufacturing plant, wash them and add some oil before packaging.
 Good dried fruits shouldn’t shine or be too greasy, if it’s the case then the product is not of the best quality.

 Taste.
 Sometimes though dried fruits look attractive, they have a sour taste and don’t have the sweet apricot smell.
 It indicates that the fruits used were not ripe enough.
 Only immature dried apricots will have a sour taste.
 The sweeter the fruit, the better it is.